shswhrigjtigogrkf/Hipposite/README.md

   - Find a bakers dozen (or more!) games to waste your time away.

 - 📂 **Utilities**
-  - A guide on bookmarklets (even after they're blocked!), and more.
+  - A guide on bookmarklets, (even after they're blocked!) and more.

 - 🚪 **Alternate methods**
   - More efficient, cooler, and simple methods to deliver your blocked websites.